richardvenneman/appsignal-docs/source/support/known-issues.html.md

 ### Solution

+A complete fix was released in AppSignal for Ruby gem version `2.4.0` and AppSignal for Elixir package version `1.4.0` by providing a separate musl-based build to musl systems.
+Non-musl systems will use a non-musl agent and extension build.

+Upgrade to the latest version of AppSignal for the language your app uses.

+### Workaround

+These workaround are no longer necessary unless you're unable to upgrade to the latest AppSignal version for the language your app uses.

-We've reverted the hardcoded DNS servers in AppSignal for gem version `2.2.0` and AppSignal for Elixir package `1.3.0`.
-Please upgrade to that version or higher.
+- The hardcoded DNS servers were reverted in AppSignal for Ruby gem version `2.2.0` and AppSignal for Elixir package `1.3.0`.

-This release won't fix the musl libc "ndots" bug, but provides a configuration option for the DNS servers ([Ruby](/ruby/configuration/options.html#appsignal_dns_servers-dns_servers) & Elixir (coming soon)) if an application encounters into this problem.
+  This won't fix the musl libc "ndots" bug, but provides a configuration option for the DNS servers ([Ruby](/ruby/configuration/options.html#appsignal_dns_servers-dns_servers) & [Elixir](/elixir/configuration/options.html#appsignal_dns_servers-dns_servers)) if an application encounters into this problem.
 This allows for a (local) DNS server to be set manually if musl libc can't read the DNS configuration of the host.

-### Workaround

-The first workaround is to allow outgoing DNS requests from within the private network for the machines that have AppSignal installed.
+- Allow outgoing DNS requests from within the private network for the machines that have AppSignal installed.

-If allowing outgoing DNS requests doesn't work, revert back to an older AppSignal integration.
+- If allowing outgoing DNS requests doesn't work, revert back to an older AppSignal integration.
 Recommended versions:

-- AppSignal for Ruby gem: 2.0.6.
+  - AppSignal for Ruby gem version `2.0.6`.
-- AppSignal for Elixir package: 0.9.2.
+  - AppSignal for Elixir package version `0.9.2`.

 [blog-gem-2.1]: http://blog.appsignal.com/2017/01/31/gem-2-1.html
 [libc]: https://www.gnu.org/software/libc/